With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-The Drake Equation attempts to predict the number of intelligent, detectable alien civilizations in our Milky Way Galaxy.
+The Drake Equation is a mathematical calculation that attempts to predict the number of intelligent, detectable alien civilizations in our Milky Way Galaxy.
 Developed back in 1961 by astrophysicist Dr. Frank Drake, it provides some interesting food for thought when looking up at the stars and pondering the question: Are we alone?

 In the search for intelligent alien life the Drake Equation doesn’t give us any solid answers.
 The solution varies widely depending on the numbers you plug in, some of which are unknowable.
 But it certainly has helped to pinpoint the questions we should be asking.